Justin-Fisher/SciPy2022-Webots-Poster/index.md

 # A New Python API for Webots Robotic Simulations
 ## Prof. Justin C. Fisher, Southern Methodist University

+## Overview.
-Webots is a popular open-source package for 3D robotics simulations.
+1. Webots is a popular open-source package for 3D robotics simulations.
 It can also be used as a 3D interactive environment for other physics-based modeling, virtual reality, teaching or games.
-Webots has provided a simple API allowing Python programs to control robots and/or the simulated world, but this API is inefficient and does not provide many "pythonic" conveniences.
+(See the first video below for an intro to Webots!)
-A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface.
+2. A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface than the simple Python API that has historically been included with Webots.
+(See the bullet-list below for some of the features and conveniences of this new API.)
+3. The history of this new API is presented including its development for an undergraduate Cognitive Science course called Minds, Brains, and Robotics.
+(See the second video below of a fun robot race activity for this class.)
+4. Some design decisions are discussed, which likely parallel challenges that other developers face.
+5. Some readability metrics are provided to support the claim that the new API is much more readable than the old.

 ## 1. About Webots